-Certain drugs, especially SCBs such as CBZ, can both aggravate and induce new seizure types in absence epilepsy, JME, and other genetic generalised epilepsies.
-In other epilepsies, CBZ may aggravate myoclonic, atonic, or atypical absence seizures.
-CBZ often causes new or more severe generalised paroxysmal abnormalities on an EEG, and this may correlate with seizure aggravation.
+Certain drugs, especially SCBs such as CBZ, can both aggravate and induce new seizure types in absence epilepsy, JME, and other genetic generalised epilepsies.3 In other epilepsies, CBZ may aggravate myoclonic, atonic, or atypical absence seizures.
+CBZ often causes new or more severe generalised paroxysmal abnormalities on an EEG, and this may correlate with seizure aggravation.3

-Vigabatrin may aggravate absence seizures in childhood absence epilepsy, and may exacerbate or induce myoclonic seizures in myoclonic epilepsies.
-Lamotrigine (LTG) may aggravate myoclonic seizures, while gabapentin may exacerbate absence epilepsy and myoclonic seizures.
+Vigabatrin may aggravate absence seizures in childhood absence epilepsy, and may exacerbate or induce myoclonic seizures in myoclonic epilepsies.3 Lamotrigine (LTG) may aggravate myoclonic seizures, while gabapentin may exacerbate absence epilepsy and myoclonic seizures.3 for the patient, including unnecessary driving restrictions and employment difficulties.4 Patients may experience iatrogenic harm due to inadequate intake of ASMs.
+In addition, some life threatening conditions may be missed, including cardiac syncope for example.